Learn about the best no-carb and very low carb foods you can eat on keto. A complete zero-carb food list to help you get into ketosis and lose weight!

 For anyone looking to avoid carbs, it’s important to read nutrition labels.
 A few key things to remember when reading labels are (3):

-Check out the total carbohydrates in food by checking the label.
+Calculate the total carbohydrates in food by reading the nutritional label.
+The calculation is quite simple:

 Zero-Carb Food List